ebeneliason/easy-pattern/README.md

 1. **Bit Pattern:** An array of 8 numbers describing the bitmap for each row, with an optional 8 additional for a bitmap alpha channel (as would be passed to [`playdate.graphics.setPattern()`](https://sdk.play.date/3.0.1/Inside%20Playdate.html#f-graphics.setPattern)).
-   See [Defining Your Patterns](#defining-your-patterns) for additional detail on how to construct valid arguments for the pattern parameter in this format.
+   See [Defining Your Patterns](#defining-your-patterns) for additional detail on how to construct patterns in this format.

    Example: `pattern = { 0xF0, 0xF0, 0xF0, 0xF0, 0x0F, 0x0F, 0x0F, 0x0F }` (checkerboard)

 2. **Dither Pattern:** A table containing:

    - A `ditherType` (as would be passed to `playdate.graphics.setDitherPattern()`.
-Default: `nil`.
    - An optional `alpha` value in the range [0,1].
 Default: `0.5`.
    - An optional `color` value in which to render the dither.
 Default: `playdate.graphics.kColorBlack`.